 A 17-Year Old CEREC Empress Crown

 When I first opened Smiles by Payet Dentistry in December 1999, I did something a bit rash.
-Even before I had a single patient, I decided to invest in the CEREC 2 CAD/CAM system.
+Even before I had a single patient, I invested in the CEREC 2 CAD/CAM system.
 It seemed like a good idea at the time, and I only came to regret it later for various reasons.
 Still, I did use it (when I could make it work right), and one of the earliest patients I treated was my Mom, who needed a crown on her top left 1st molar, or tooth #14.
-Unfortunately, I no longer have access to the Before treatment photos from those days, but I can show you how well it looks 17 years later.
-Without further ado…my Mom’s 17 year old CEREC crown!
+I no longer have access to the Before treatment photos from those days, but I can show you how well it looks 17 years later.
+Without further ado…my Mom’s 17 year old CEREC crown (placed in 2000, in case you see this article and it’s been even longer)!

 Part of what makes this really remarkable is that an endodontist, or root canal specialist, drilled a hole through the crown to do a root canal about 5 years after the crown was put in.
 He did a great job of keeping the hole small and conservative, and he placed a well-done bonded filling in the hole to reinforce the crown, but still!
 Those older Empress crowns usually didn’t do too well with holes in them, but this one has lasted 12 years like that so far.